Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 ### Source Code Exploration Pointers

-Side note, if you've been trying to follow along with the winding path through the source code up until this point there's a chance you've been staying in the browser scrolling up and down in a browser window in github.
+Side note, if you've been trying to follow along with the winding path through the source code up until this point there's a chance you've been staying in the browser scrolling up and down in github.
 This might work on a small scale.
-But quickly it's a pain to keep track of where you are and even moving within a larger file can be arduous.
+But quickly it will become a pain to keep track of where you are and where you're moving to within a larger script.
+This is only exacerbated if you need to loop at code in multiple scrips.

 To this end, I generally suggest that source code exploration be done in your text editor of choice.

-There's a decent chance that you'll have retrieved scikit-learn via pip or conda, in which case you probably don't know where the **actual** location of the source files.
+There's a decent chance that you'll have retrieved scikit-learn via pip or conda, in which case you probably don't know the **actual** location of the source files.
 If this is the case I have a gem for you!

-You can find the actual file that a library is being imported from as it's defined as a dunder attribute on the reference when imported.
+You can find the path to a library is being imported from as it's defined as a dunder attribute on the reference when imported.
 Aka, if you import a library, say, `sklearn` you can find out where it's file is by accessing it's `__file__` attribute.

 ```python
 >>> import sklearn